abdelrahman-essawy/Full-Stack-Test-Task/packages/validations/README.md

-# validations
+# validations-nest

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build validations` to build the library.
+Run `nx build validations-nest` to build the library.